A Confidential Computing Transparency Framework for a Comprehensive Trust Chain: User study

-Regarding community certifiers, some participants recognised the value of more diverse perspectives, `out of the box' thinking and potential to offer unique solutions (10 answers).
-Additionally, a number of participants valued the increased likelihood of spotting problems due to more reviewers (17).
-In direct contrast, some participants felt uncomfortable with having the code available to anyone to see as this might include malicious actors (16).
-This potentially explains the small dip in user's aggregate comfort for L3.
+Regarding community certifiers, some participants recognised the value of more diverse perspectives and knowledge, `out of the box' thinking and potential to offer unique solutions (5\%).
+Additionally, a number of participants valued the increased likelihood of spotting problems due to more reviewers (13\%).
+In direct contrast, some participants, in particular of the \lowdetail\ variant, felt uncomfortable with having the code available to anyone to see, as this might include malicious actors (6\%).
+In the \highdetail\ variant, we also see a rise in new type of concern that was not prevalent before, namely people questioning whether the open source community, in particular individuals, are qualified for the job, since they were not directly hired (5\%).

-Finally, we identified a number of misconceptions among participants.
-Despite highlighting otherwise in the introduction script (see \S\ref{sec:user-study-method} and Appendix \ref{apx:user-study-script}) and as included in our comprehension questions, a significant number of participants still believed that certifiers have access to participants' personal data or are able to tamper with it (26).